Vinyl Record Price Guide

 Step 3: Find Prices In The Statistics Section

-By clicking on the Last Sold date you can view the full sales data, along with a chart to track price trends over time.
+Immediately available will be the lowest, median, and highest prices that the release has been sold for on Discogs.
+By clicking on the Last Sold date, you can view the full sales data, including the average vinyl price and a chart to track trends over time.

-Shortcut For More Than One Record
+Shortcut for More Than One Record

-– Give you the estimated value of your whole collection
+Get an estimated value of your whole collection

-– Allow tracking on the condition* of your individual records
+Track the condition of individual records.

-– Use the Collection export feature to download a CSV for insurance purposes.
+Export a CSV for insurance purposes.